lwjglgamedev/lwjglbook-bookcontents/chapter-01/chapter-01.md

 The jars that contain LWJGL classes, also contain the native libraries.
 LWJGL will also take care of extracting them and adding them to the path where the JVM will look for libraries.

 This chapter's source code is taken directly from the getting started sample in the LWJGL site [http://www.lwjgl.org/guide](http://www.lwjgl.org/guide).
 Although it is very well documented let's go through the source code and explain the most relevant parts.
 Since pasting the source code for each class will make it impossible to read, we will include fragments.
 In order for you to better understand the class to which each specific fragment belongs, we will always include the class header in each fragment.
-We will use thre dots (`...`) to indicate that there is more code before / after the fragment.
+We will use three dots (`...`) to indicate that there is more code before / after the fragment.
 The sample is contained in a single class named `HelloWorld` which starts like this:
 ```java
 package org.lwjglb;